secretgraph/secretgraph/README.md

 # TODO

+-   correctly calculate injected keys (test all possibilities until one works)
 -   use serialized algo name for certificates/tokens?
 -   test permissions
 -   disable editing/prompt for keys if keys are missing